 Mobility scooters can be used in public areas and there is ramp access to some parts of the farm for wheelchair users.
 Assistance dogs are also welcome.

-Discover more about accessibility at Spitalfields City Farm.
+Find out more about accessibility at Spitalfields City Farm with AccessAble's access guide.

 18. Eltham Palace and Gardens